We have re-opened the ‘call for sites’ as part of the preparation for our next local plan.

 We are interested in hearing about sites for development which meet the following thresholds:

-• Economic development (e.g. employment or retail) - capable of accommodating 500 sqm of floorspace.
+- Economic development (e.g. employment or retail) – at least 0.25 hectares (or capable of delivering at least 500 square metres of floor space).

 There is no maximum size of site, however, land parcels which adjoin, or overlap need not be submitted - please only submit the full extent of each site for assessment.

-We were particularly keen to hear about previously developed (brownfield) sites, however undeveloped (greenfield) sites can also be submitted.
+We are particularly keen to hear about previously developed (brownfield) sites, however undeveloped (greenfield) sites can also be submitted.

 What happens once a site is submitted?

-If a site meets the thresholds above, it will be assessed and the information collected will help us to identify a potential pool of sites, that have potential for a range of uses to inform the evidence base for the new local plan
+If a site meets the thresholds above, it will be subject to a detailed assessment to evaluate whether the site is suitable, available and deliverable, using a method set out in government guidance.
+The information collected will help us to identify a pool of sites, that have potential for a range of uses to inform the evidence base for the new local plan.

 Just because a site has been suggested to us does not mean that it is suitable for development or that we think it will be needed.